 Much as I have enjoyed Arkham Horror the Board game and Eldritch Horror, neither of those really capture the true spirit of the source material: normal people going up against unimaginable horrors, dimensions unknown and the darkest parts of the human psyche.
 Arkham Horror: The Card Game delivers this in spades and I’ve been consistently delighted with the game.
 It has managed to bring some emotional highs and genuine moments of horror to a genre that has perhaps become a little stale with the sheer number of Lovecraft tinged releases.
 On top of that it is quicker to play, takes up less table space and has a load more variety than any of the boardgame versions.

 If you are not familiar with this style of mechanics, where there can be many different interactions between cards, then there will be a lot to take on when you first get into Arkham Horror.
 There are some subtleties in the rules it can be easy to miss and I’ll cover those a little later on in this article.
-If you aren’t one for deckbuilding and still want to give it a shot there are pre-constructed decks suggested by FFG and you can find lots of help for decks, no matter the size of collection, on the excellent ArkhamDB (I’m linking a friend of mine who has put together some great decks, but there are loads of decks on there).
+If you aren’t one for deckbuilding and still want to give it a shot there are pre-constructed decks suggested by FFG and you can find lots of help for decks, no matter the size of collection, on the excellent ArkhamDB (I’m linking a friend of mine who has put together some great decks, but there are loads of folk doing great work on there).
 I have taken my own shot at explaining deck building that you can find here.

 For a full rundown of the core release of the game I’ll point you towards my earlier review which is when I first made contact with the game.
 My enthusiasm for it is unabated and I honestly think it is the best game FFG currently have in their stable.
 Frankly I think it is one of the best games available, providing a real emotional core to the co-operative gameplay.

 Arkham Horror: The Card Game falls under the Living Card Game (LCG) model from Fantasy Flight Games (FFG).
-This means that there is no random boosters like you might find in a game like Magic: The Gathering, which is usually called a Collectible Card Game (CCG).
+This means that there is no random boosters like you will find in a game like Magic: The Gathering, which is usually called a Collectible Card Game (CCG).
 When you buy a product for Arkham Horror: The Card Game you will know exactly what cards you are getting in it and everyone else who buys that product will get the same cards as you do.

 The game presents a series of linked scenarios called a campaign where events from one scenario will often affect what happens in the next.
 Each player will build a deck that represents one of many different investigators each with their own special strengths, weaknesses, equipment and abilities.
 Together you will co-operate to try and overcome the various situations and encounters that the game will throw at you.
 Over the course of a campaign you will also gain experience which can be used to buy new cards for your deck or upgrade old ones.
 By the end of a campaign your character will have seen and done much, and all that will be reflected in the deck you play with.